openjs-foundation/package-json-research/research/name.md

   - Generally, it is also best practice to specify the [`"private": true`](./private.md) property so that the package is not accidentally published.
   - > [TODO: Is `name` actually optional?](https://github.com/openjs-foundation/package-json-research/issues/9)
 - It must be less than or equal to 214 characters (including scope)<sup>[1]</sup>
 - The names of scoped packages can begin with a dot or an underscore.
-This is not permitted without a scope.
+This is not permitted without a scope.<sup>[1]</sup>
 - It cannot contain uppercase letters<sup>[1]</sup>
-  - Historically, uppercase characters were allowed, but npm enforces all new packages are lowercase only
+  - Historically, uppercase characters were allowed, but npm enforces all new packages are lowercase only<sup>[1]</sup>
 - It must contain only URL-safe characters<sup>[1]</sup>
   - > [TODO: What are "URL-safe characters"?](https://github.com/openjs-foundation/package-json-research/issues/4)
     > - Is this based on the WHATWG URL specification or something else?